-In a recent Sensible Self-defense shotgun match, one of the female competitors suddenly began having intermittent failures to eject with her Beretta 1301 Tactical shotgun.
-This caused her a great deal of frustration as your might imagine.
+In a Sensible Self-defense shotgun match, one of the female competitors suddenly began having intermittent failures to eject with her Beretta 1301 Tactical shotgun.
+This caused her a great deal of frustration as you might imagine.
 As we were exploring the cause, I initially wondered if the shotgun might be dirty or if she was failing to exert enough resistance to the shotgun’s recoil.

 She said her 1301 was essentially new and the she had only fired it during a recent Range Master shotgun class which typically is 200 rounds.
 She said she had not cleaned the shotgun since the class and that it had worked fine during the class so I didn’t think a dirty gun was the culprit.